CafeLogos.org

 With that discovery we can conclude that we are all standing on the same feet of fragile clay that tripped and fell in Eden’s garden.
 And I assure you, we all have an "original sin" lurking somewhere in our personal histories.

 The dictionary definition of Original Sin is – “The tendency to sin innate in all human beings held to be inherited from Adam as the result of the fall.”
-What we have inherited from our first parents is a body of flesh, and all of us are subject to the same temptations that can cause our flesh to overcome us and propel us into sin.
+What we have inherited from our first parents is a body of flesh that has been corrupted by their sin, and all of us are subject to the same temptations that can cause our flesh to overcome us and propel us into sin.

 When we carefully analyze what went on in that garden so long ago, we will see that those elements in the flesh that can cause us to sin, were always present in Eve, even though she was living in a state of sinless innocence.
 In Genesis 3:6, we see three distinct things that were influencing her to disobey God’s commandment. -